duhrer/duhrer.github.io/_posts/projects/2025-03-14-revisiting-my-first-pebble-watch-face.md

 making my own graphics editors and versions of old vector games.

 I must have missed it, because I keep coming up with ideas for more fun stuff on the Pebble.
-It may also get that I'm getting decent enough at working with C and the Pebble C SDK that it's fun and relatively quick to come up with ideas and sketch.
+It may also be that I'm getting decent enough at working with C and the Pebble C SDK that it's fun and relatively quick to come up with ideas and sketch.